 Global Innervation is proud to showcase a curated collection of student-led educational projects developed through training in IONM and applied neuroscience.
 These presentations highlight the ability of emerging professionals to translate complex neurophysiological concepts—ranging from neuroanatomy and electrophysiology to clinical monitoring techniques, anesthesia considerations, and patient safety—into structured, clinically relevant discussions.
 Serving both as a learning resource and a platform for academic excellence, this section reflects the integration of foundational knowledge with real-world application while fostering the communication and analytical skills essential for success in modern neurophysiology practice.

-This collection features advanced lectures delivered by Dr. Rasha Alshahawy, a lecturer of Medical Physiology at KFS Faculty of Medicine, KFS University, based in Kafr El Sheikh City, Egypt.
+This collection features advanced lectures powered by Noteboom LM and delivered by Dr. Rasha Alshahawy, a lecturer of Medical Physiology at KFS Faculty of Medicine, KFS University, based in Kafr El Sheikh City, Egypt.
 This collection of videos focus on core IONM modalities and clinical neurophysiology.
 These presentations provide high-level insights into electrophysiological principles, interpretation strategies, and real-world applications in the operating room.

 An overview of abnormal EEG patterns encountered during surgery, emphasizing identification, clinical significance, and intraoperative decision-making.